luizbgomide/sovereign/spells.md

 Everything within the area suffers 1d8 damage from flame, concussion, and sonic shock per caster level, with an Evasion save for half.
 If used in a space less than 40 feet in width, the explosion is channeled through adjacent spaces and passages for an additional 1d6 x 10 feet.

 #### Magic Wall
 The caster must form some sort of line as part of this spell’s invocation, either with dropped powders or a trace drawn in the dirt or a more permanent inlay into a floor.
-The caster can make such a line as part of a Move action, tracing it out or scattering powder as they go.
+The caster can make such a line as part of a [Move Action](/combat#move-action, tracing it out or scattering powder as they go.
 The line itself may be no longer than twenty feet per caster level, and may be straight or curved as the caster wishes.

 Once it has been drawn, Magic Wall empowers the line with the ability to ward off a particular target and prevent them or their powers from crossing or being made to cross the line, as if it were a physical wall.
 The caster can nominate any kind of target to be warded that could be distinguished without need for knowing their thoughts, such as “humans” or “non-humans” or “men wearing the livery of the baron”.